Welcome to Oakfield Equine

 Equine Cremation Services

 We have respect for all animals, but have a true love of horses.
-Jane, my wife, and I started this service because we wanted a dignified way of saying goodbye to our horses after their long and wonderful years of service.
+Jane, my wife, and I started this pet cremation services in Wales, UK because we wanted a dignified way of saying goodbye to our horses after their long and wonderful years of service.
 The first horse we cremated was “Melin” (Welsh for yellow) our own horse, which had been born here on the farm.
 He was thirty years old.

 The Collard family business was begun in 1906 by William Collard, who was also an Hotelier and breeder of horses.
 This was followed by my late father Elwyn who, in 1966, started guided riding treks over the Elan Valley, often taking 30 horses with him.
 He bred the horses himself.
 Today the trekking centre is run by my daughter Alice.
 I am the third generation and we still breed our horses and the Hotel is still run by the family.